matteocorti/check_ssl_cert/README.md

-                                   has to be valid to issue a warning status --openssl path               Path of the openssl binary to be used --path path                  Set the PATH variable to 'path' -p,--port port                  TCP port (default 443)
-      --precision digits           Number of decimal places for durations: defaults to 0 if critical or warning are integers, 2 otherwise
+                                   has to be valid to issue a warning status --openssl path               Path of the openssl binary to be used --path path                  Set the PATH variable to 'path' -p,--port port                  TCP port number (default 443) --precision digits           Number of decimal places for durations: defaults to 0 if critical or warning are integers, 2 otherwise